What are the raw HTML and Styled views?

 1. The Styled view

-Go to your Translations > Languages page of your Weglot Dashboard and click on the language pair you wish to edit.
+Go to your Weglot Dashboard, select the project you are working on, then go to Translations > Languages page and click on the language pair you wish to edit.

-You'll then see a few highlighted words, which are called "Mark up," This is the Styled view and indicates when you have HTML tags in the translation.
+You'll then see a few highlighted words called "Mark up," this is the Styled view and indicates when you have HTML tags in the translation.

 The Styled view option is automatically displayed in your Translations List, but you can find the icon at the top right of the Translations List page:

-You can also find the option bt clicking on the "See details" icon at the right of every translation:
+You can also find the option by clicking on the "See details" icon at the right of every translation:

 Be aware that Weglot takes only the content of your HTML code and generates translations for it.
-So, if your original content contains HTML tags (such as <span> or <strong> ), then you will see these indications through the highlighted words/markup in your Translations List.
+So, if your original content contains HTML tags (such as a span or a strong tag), then you will see these indications through the highlighted words/markup in your Translations List.

 Weglot doesn't make any manual edits to these HTML tags.
 It will only display the automatically generated translation.
 So if you want to edit this translation, you'll have to do it through the dashboard.